rotemov/invivo-imaging/README.md

 For large FOVs (more than 800 total pixels per frame) it is recommended to keep the number of frames under 10k and usually 5k is enough.

+#### row/col blocks
+This is simply how the video is divided into a grid in one of the steps.
+You want to dived such that each cell in the grid is approximately the size of one neuron (automatic option is available).

 ### Demixing
 Taking the denoised video, identifying the cells and outputing the voltage traces of their activity.
 In general the demixing stage is much less robust than the denoising stage.
 It will require some iterations to get the parameters right.